Installation Guide

 Configuring the database connection on other machines

-If modules are installed on machines other than the machine on which the database was created, the database settings will need to be configured.
-The form below will be displayed on startup of Resource Manager or PD Reports.
-In the case of an installation of PDAgent, the form will be displayed after the install wizard completes.
+If modules are installed on machines other than the one where the database was created, you will need to configure the database settings.
+This configuration form will appear on startup of Resource Manager or PD Reports.
+For PDAgent installations, the form will be displayed after the installation wizard completes.

 Remote deployment via Active Directory Group Policy